Can Foreigners Buy Property in Brazil?

 | Utilities (if renting out) | Variable | Electricity, water, internet typically passed to tenant or included in Airbnb rate |

-| Property Management (if renting) | 20-30% of rental income | For full-service Airbnb management including cleaning, guest communication, maintenance |
+| Property Management (if renting) | 20-30% of booking revenue | For full-service Airbnb management including cleaning, guest communication, maintenance |

 Hidden Costs to Budget For